yowainwright/yowainwright.github.io/src/pages/2017-09-17-code-etiquette.md

 In the two comments above, the first comment causes the reader to go far beyond the issue.
 The conversation is more abstract—even [existential](https://www.merriam-webster.com/dictionary/existential).
 The second comment refers directly to the issue, then provides a `sudo code` example that relates directly to the comment.

 Try to describe what is being discussed and try to remain on topic.
 This problem seems clear.
 'Taking a step back', is a comment that happens often.
-This may be neccessary if the communicator is the one that is mis-communicating.
+This may be necessary if the communicator is the one that is mis-communicating.
 If the communicator is referring that result of very different.

 ## You will probably never know if the product was right or good